 Our project isn’t just about funding.
-We are creating a research network called the ‘Pain Collaborative Network’.
-This will promote and facilitate the discussion and exchange of ideas on pain, which has been identified as an area of unmet need by researchers, clinicians and most importantly patients.
+We are creating a research network called the ‘Pain Collaborative Research Network’.
+This will promote and facilitate the discussion and exchange of ideas on pain in Inflammatory Bowel Disease, which has been identified as an area of unmet need by researchers, clinicians and most importantly patients.

 The Pain Collaborative Network will consist of top clinicians and researchers within the field of pain research.
 The idea is to create opportunities for research collaboration across scientific disciplines and to stimulate research within this field.

 This month, the Pain Collaborative Steering Group met for the first time.
 The Steering Group comprises of leading researchers and healthcare professionals (spanning several disciplines including psychology, nursing and gastroenterology) and patients who are experts by experience.
 The group is enriched with specialists in pain who haven’t worked in IBD before and can offer valuable insight.

 I am delighted to be sitting on the Steering Group and hope that I can combine my experiences as both a patient and a research scientist with a background in molecular and cell biology to offer some insight into areas of focus for the Pain Collaborative Network

 The Pain Steering Group has two key objectives: